near

 Texas Diaper Bank (Nonprofit / Christian )

-The Texas Diaper Bank focuses on meeting one vital, yet often forgotten basic need that impacts the physical, mental and economic well-being of individuals: diapers.
+The Texas Diaper Bank focuses on meeting one vital yet often forgotten basic need that impacts individuals' physical, mental, and economic well-being: diapers.

-And the diaper gap affects not only infants and toddlers, but also seniors.
-As the aging population increase, incontinence health issues also increase.
+And the diaper gap affects not only infants and toddlers but also seniors.
+As the aging population increases, incontinence health issues also increase.
 One in three seniors will suffer from incontinence at some point.

 Education